How do I analyze team radar results?

 3. Read the textual responses and try to understand the context behind the why on how the team rated themselves and what common threads emerge from the collective comments.

 When you were taking your survey, you and your team members had the chance to add textual responses.
 The main sections are Strengths, Improvements, Impediments and the Sub-Dimension Notes (what you filled out as you rated each sub-dimension, see sample below).
 You will also review these during your retrospective and use them to help create growth plan items.
+These are anonymous so they should not contain information that can tie them back to one specific team member.

 Filter the results by participant groups: